 Once you receive the token file, you can launch FEC and import it using the "Remote Authentication" menu as follows:

-Once the token is imported, you can perform the acquisition without having to authenticate with Gmail, G Suite, or O365 on your end.
+Once the token is imported, you can perform the acquisition without having to authenticate with Gmail, Google Workspace, Microsoft consumer accounts, or O365 on your end.

 Once email preservation is complete, the custodian can go to their account security settings and revoke access to FEC as follows: